savvaskoualis/financial-data-service/README.md

 5. Build and run the Docker Compose services.
 Open the Command Palette again and select Docker: Compose Up.

-6Alternatively, you can run the Docker Compose services using the terminal:
+6. Alternatively, you can run the Docker Compose services using the terminal:
     ```sh
     docker-compose up --build -d